 - Feeling sad there is no one available to talk, be with you, or understand

-- Feeling that there is no one who cares
+- Feeling that no one cares

 - Feeling abandoned